We are an iconic provider of hospital-based healthcare, striving to deliver an exceptional standard of care

 We are part of a collaborative research institute with The University of Queensland and founding partner of the Translational Research Institute

-If you’re feeling unwell, have been in contact with anyone who has a confirmed or suspected case of COVID-19, or have been to locations where a confirmed case of COVID-19 has spent time, please do not attend your placement.
+If you’re feeling unwell, have been in contact with anyone who has a confirmed or suspected case of COVID-19, or have been to locations where a confirmed case of COVID-19 has spent time, please do not attend your class or placement.
 If you have any concerns or questions, please speak directly with your educator or the Mater Education team on 1300 070 350.

 Mater Education remains committed to the continuity of teaching and learning during the COVID-19 situation.
 We are delivering our programs through a combination of online learning via Virtual Learning Environment, cohort collaboration in Microsoft Teams, and on-site training and assessment activities only as needed.
 Our educators are on-site Monday to Friday and are available to answer any questions.